huma-engineering/huma-docs/data-collection/epros-licensed-questionnaires/mental-health/index.md

 title: Mental Health
 ---

-The signs and symptoms of Mental Health issues can vary depending on the specific issues, circumstances, and other factors.
-It can affect the day to day operation and function in general.
-Huma offers a range of questionnaires that Care Teams can receive self-reported answers from Patients.
+The signs and symptoms of mental health issues can vary depending on the specific circumstances facing the patient and can affect their everyday operation and functioning.
+Huma offers a range of questionnaires that can help care teams assist patients suffering from mental health issues and provide appropriate and timely intervention.

 ## How it works

-The questionnaires ask subjective questions that help assess the Mental Health of the Patient in focused areas.
-Patients answer in a manner that expresses how they feel to prompts.
-That data is shared with Care Teams in the Clinician Portal where they can look for trends and responses that might require prioritisation.
+Huma provides questionnaires that help assess the mental health of the patient in the areas of [anxiety](./anxiety-level-gad-7.md), [depression](./depression-level-phq-8.md) and [perceived stress](./perceived-stress-scale.md).
+Patients answers questions to tell their care team how they are feeling, which helps them spot trends and identify those who might require prioritisation.